 “Think of a home inspection as a non-invasive examination of a property,” Wall says.
 “They’re not intended to find every possible defect, rather major (problems) as well as safety issues.”

-Think of a home inspection as a deeper insight into the home, whether it has been well-maintained or requires major repairs.
+Think of a home inspection as a deeper dive into the home.
+Has it been well-maintained, or does it require major repairs?
 The results of an inspection can help you decide whether to move forward with your purchase and be used as a bargaining tool with the seller.